t0rrant/figure-ref/README.md

 This plugin allows you to have refs in the image caption, just like with LateX

+**NOTE:** labels using underscores (_) will be converted to hyphens (-).
+I recommend trying to avoid labels with underscores or to the change manually when using references.

 ### Markdown

 **Note that at this time the figureAltCaption is not working, as a figure tag is no longer being generated.**